prateekpatel712/neural_netwrok_from_scratch/README.md

 To be sure, I tested it on the letter 'B', and it got it right.
 The plots and the final prediction image show that the training was a success.

-How to Run the Code
-Get the right tools: Make sure you have numpy and matplotlib.

-pip install numpy matplotlib

 Run the script: Just run the Python file from your terminal.